 We are committed to providing an inclusive and welcoming museum experience for all members of our community.
 Racism, discrimination, or abusive behavior of any sort will not be tolerated.

 Standard-size backpacks are allowed.
 All bags, purses, and backpacks larger than 8 in by 8 in by 5 in must be carried by hand.
 To ensure the safety of the collection, we do not permit visitors to carry bags on their backs in the galleries.
-Bags larger than an average carry-on (exceeding 9 inches x 14 inches x 22 inches) are not allowed and cannot be stored at coat check.
+If you are a visitor with a disability and unable to carry your backpack by hand, you can either check your backpack with coat check on the lower level or ask for a heart sticker to put on your backpack.
+The sticker alerts Security that you are allowed to wear your backpack on your shoulders.
+Bags larger than an average carry-on (exceeding 9 in x 14 in x 22 in) are not allowed and cannot be stored at coat check.

 Standard-size strollers are allowed; however please note that some exhibitions have restricted stroller access.
 Infant changing stations are available in all restrooms.